-How have the indicators for adverse impacts on sustainability factors been taken into account?
+• How have the indicators for adverse impacts on sustainability factors been taken into account?

-The main negative impacts of each of the qualified sustainable investment issuers in the portfolio are analysed and taken into account at the time of the investment decision, in particular to ensure that the issuers do not significantly impair environmental and/or social objectives.
+The main negative impacts of each of the issuers identified as sustainable investments in the portfolio are analysed and taken into account at the time of the investment decision, in particular to ensure that issuers do not significantly undermine environmental and/or social objectives.